-Response: Throughout the planning process, commission staff has met with a committee from each County which includes a representative of each local unit of government of that County, and also with the Commission's Advisory Committees on Regional Land Use Planning and Transportation System Planning, which include representation from each of the seven Counties, local units of government of the Southeastern Wisconsin Region, and State and Federal agencies.
-Upon adoption of VISION 2050 by the Regional Planning Commission, Commission staff will request that Milwaukee County review the VISION 2050 plan, and consider endorsement and integration of the findings and recommendations into County planning activities.
+Response: Throughout the planning process, Commission staff has met with a committee from each county that includes a representative of each local unit of government of that county, and also with the Commission's Advisory Committees on Regional Land Use Planning and Transportation Planning, which include representation from each of the seven counties, local units of government of the Southeastern Wisconsin Region, and State and Federal agencies.
+Upon adoption of VISION 2050 by the Regional Planning Commission, Commission staff will request that Milwaukee County review VISION 2050, and consider endorsement and integration of the findings and recommendations into County planning activities.